build-on-aws/building-apache-kafka-connectors/README.md

 ## 🪲 Debugging the connector

 This is actually an optional step, but if you wish to debug the connector code to learn its behavior by watching the code executing line by line, you can do so by using remote debugging.
-The Kafka Connect container created in the Docker Compose file was changed to rebind the port 8888 to enable support for [JDWP](https://en.wikipedia.org/wiki/Java_Debug_Wire_Protocol).
+The Kafka Connect container created in the Docker Compose file was changed to rebind the port **8888** to enable support for [JDWP](https://en.wikipedia.org/wiki/Java_Debug_Wire_Protocol).
 The instructions below assume that you are using [Visual Studio Code](https://code.visualstudio.com) for debugging.
+However, most IDEs for Java should provide support for JDWP.
+Please check their documentation manuals about how to attach their debugger to the remote process.

-To leverage this support, create a file named `.vscode/launch.json` with the following content:
+1. Create a file named `.vscode/launch.json` with the following content:

 ```json
 {